AAlbers341/credit-risk-classification/Credit_Risk/Case_Study.md

         - Recall: 89%
         - F1-score: 88%

-## Summary
+### Summary

-Overall, the classification report performs very well, with high precision, recall and F1-score for both classes.
-The model is very good at predicting healthy loans; however, predicting high-risk loans can lead to some potential risk.
+Overall, the classification report demonstrates excellent performance, with high precision, recall, and F1-scores for both classes.
+The model effectively predicts healthy loans, achieving perfect precision, recall, and F1-score.
+However, there is a slight variability in predicting high-risk loans, indicating potential risk in misclassification.

-For healthy loans, the model predicts 100% precision, recall and F1-score which indicates that all instances classified as 'healthy loans' were actually 'healthy loans', all 'healthy loans' were correctly identified and there is a perfect balance between precision and recall.
+- **Healthy Loans**: The model exhibits perfect precision, recall, and F1-score, signifying accurate identification of all healthy loan instances with a perfect balance between precision and recall.
-For high-risk loans, the model's precision is 87% which indicates that 87% of instances classified as 'high-risk loans' were actually 'high-risk loans'.
-For recall for high-risk loans, the recall is 89% with indicates that 89% of 'high-risk loans' instances were correctly identified.
-Lastly, with a F1-score of 88% for high-risk score, there is some variability between the balance of precision and recall.
+- **High-Risk Loans**: Although the precision is 87%, indicating that 87% of high-risk loan classifications are accurate, there is room for improvement in recall (89%) and F1-score (88%), indicating some variability in the balance between precision and recall.